fbpx

 Loop recording is part of the Groove feature in Songzap.
 This is because the ‘Groove’ of a song is generally defined as being ‘the combination of rhythmic and repetitive elements that make up a song’.
 So the ‘groove’ of a song is all about how the drums interact with a repetitive bassline, motif or sequence of arranged notes.

-When you get to the Loop Recorder within the Groove page, you’ll see a fairly simple layout with a waveform display, four mix faders, and some control buttons in between (see Figure 1).
+When you get to the Loop Recorder within the Groove page, you’ll see a fairly detailed layout with a waveform display, four mix faders, and some control buttons in between (see Figure 1).

 Figure 1.
 The Loop Recorder features (a) and with record enabled (b).

-Here it is possible to record up to four layered loops for each song section.
+It’s possible to record up to four layered loops for each song section.
 So you can record four loop layers for the verse and four different loop layers for the chorus for example.
-If you are a guitarist, then you might use some the four layers as follows:
+If you are a guitarist, then you might use the four layers as follows:

-- Loop Track 1 (layer 1) to record chords (panned left)
+• Loop Track 1 (layer 1) to record chords

-- Loop Track 2 (the second layer) to record the same chords (panned right)
+• Loop Track 2 (the second layer) to record the same chords (‘double tracking’ the same part)

 (of course, you might only need to use one or two layers to get the sounds and feel you need in your song, there’s no need for overkill every time!)

-When playing back your recordings, the layers all play at the same time, so you can build up complex soundscapes, but you’ll need to make sure everything recorded is in key and time with each other too!
+When playing back your recordings, the layers all play at the same time, so you can build up complex soundscapes, but you’ll need to make sure everything recorded is in key and time with each other too.
+Later on, we’ll explain how you can pan the layers left and right with the mixer, adding a sense of space and dimension to your music.

-Figure 2.
-Last 3 beats of the Loop Recorder count-in.
+Figure 3.
+The last 3 beats of the Pre-Roll count-in.

-Loop recording and playback is very time critical, so you’ll probably want to switch the metronome on during recording, and you’ll probably need to practise getting good timing with your performances too.
+Loop recording and playback is very time critical, so you’ll probably want to use a simple drum beat or switch the metronome on during recording, and you’ll probably need to practise getting good timing with your performances too.
 This is a good exercise for any musician and will prepare you well for a professional recording studio experience too!

 Setting the Loop Window